LibraryOfCongress/api.congress.gov/Documentation/BillEndpoint.md

           - The title of the CBO cost estimate.
         - `<url>` (e.g. <https://www.cbo.gov/publication/57356>)
           - The URL for the CBO cost estimate on [CBO.gov](https://www.cbo.gov/).
+        - `<description>` (e.g. As ordered reported by the House Committee on Oversight and Reform on May 13, 2021)
+          - The description of the CBO cost estimate.
 - `<laws>`
   - Container for public or private law data for the bill or joint resolution.
 A `<laws>` element may include the following children:
     - `<type>` (e.g. Public Law)